RahulSDeshpande/tyriar.github.io/_posts/2014-03-03-xml-sitemaps.md

 ## Why are they useful?

 Search engines will naturally crawl a web site and index its pages, but it's difficult for search engines to guess everything about a particular page.
-Providing a formal XML sitemap helps define these details that machines can't easily determine.
+Providing a formal <abbr title="Extensible Markup Language">XML</abbr> sitemap helps define these details that machines can't easily determine.

 The primary value add is in the ability to specify a priority against a URL.
 This **will not** change the search rankings of the pages against external sites, it does however use this information to rank the importance of pages internally.
 For example on my blog I use the lowest priority for [index pages past the first one][1], my shorter posts are in the middle while [home][2] and [top articles][3] are the highest.
 This ensures that the best quality, most relevant articles will be presented higher in search results than the lesser ranked pages.